-From the conclusion, the rubber wheels do not adhere well with a plastic glue.
+From the conclusion, the rubber wheels do not adhere well to plastic glue.
 Considering the strength, I used super glue additionally.
-It’s an extra work… However, I think rubber wheels cannot be removed easily simply by fitting.
+It’s extra work… However, I think rubber wheels cannot be removed easily simply by fitting.

 Sinai Gray recipe mixed in the past is doubtful, it looks like a science experiment, mixing yellow, Auburn, dark yellow, fresh, sandy brown, ocher, and middle stone.
 And it tends to be a large amount.
 It is faster to buy a newly released Sinai Gray.
 However, such work is also one of the enjoyments of model making.

 Mostly completed.
-Since the storage boxes on both sides are dotted glue joint except for the bottom side, I should not touch it with a strong adhesive bonding.
+Since the storage boxes on both sides are dotted glue joints except for the bottom side, I should not touch it with strong adhesive bonding.
 There is a basket behind and there are not many areas to touch when assembling and rotating the turret.

 Israel intended to introduce British Centurion and fight equally with neighboring enemy T-54, Patton tank, IS-3, etc. It was a tank unsuitable for long-range shooting and lacking cruising distance when entering the actual battle.
 The battlefield in the Middle East is open and shooting accuracy at long distances is required.